 - Does PE meet everyday?

-- PE meets daily for three quarters and one quarter daily for Health instruction.
+- PE meets for three quarters and one quarter of Health instruction.

 - What are the choices for the elective period?